Chapter News

 Lacy Tannous, LMFT, SGV-CAMFT member volunteer

-SGV-CAMFT members discuss politics and therapy at Curious Clinician Group in Spring 2025.
+SGV-CAMFT members discuss politics and therapy at Curious Clinician Group (Pasadena) in Spring 2025.

 Letter from the Editors